npms-io/npms-analyzer/README.md

 ### npms-analyzer scoring

-The `scoring` command, continuously iterates over the analysis results and calculates a score for all the `npm` modules, storing its result in `elasticsearch`.
+The `scoring` command, continuously iterates over the analysis results and calculates a score for all the `npm` packages, storing its result in `elasticsearch`.

 ```bash
 $ npms-analyzer scoring